 If the professional education program is not completed within six years, a one-year extension may be requested.
 A member’s certificate will expire if the program of professional education is not completed in that time.
 Those with expired certificates must complete their teacher education program before reapplying to the College.

-The transitional certificate is provided to:
+The Transitional Certificate of Qualification and Registration is provided to:

 - people of First Nations, Métis or Inuit ancestry preparing to teach in the Primary and Junior divisions